badugyamfi/badugyamfi-capstone_project_1/project_report.md

 ## **SHARE**

 In the phase, a presentation was prepared for all the stakeholders.

-Presentation to the stakeholders can be found
+Presentation to the stakeholders can be found [here.](Cyclistic Bike-Share.pptx)

+## **ACT**

+In this phase, the marketing team would consider, improve where needed and implement the recommendations given in this project.